The finance industry is big…

 However, this strategy can be used anywhere in financial copywriting, whether it’s in the heart of a blog post, used in a YouTube video description, or elsewhere.

-Here’s a simple example of used it in a blog post title:
+Here’s a simple example of using it in a blog post title:

 Similarly, notice how this Amazon FBA course cites precise sales numbers on their landing page.